 4 Objective

-Enhancement of 5G capabilities exposure for industrial and automation applications to support at least the following:
+Study possible enhancements of 5G capabilities exposure for industrial and automation applications:

-- Connectivity management, i.e. information (including transfer interval and the data volume per cycle time, average and peak date rates, silence time interval, and PDU Session Type) provisioned to manage a UP connecivity of a UE/device via exposure interface.
+- Exposure of Connectivity management related information, i.e. information (e.g. transfer interval and the data volume per cycle time, average and peak date rates, silence time interval, and PDU Session Type) provisioned to manage a UP connecivity of a UE/device.

-- Connectivity monitoring, i.e. performance indicators including communication service availability, communication service reliability, end-to-end latency, service bit rate and packet error rate to be monotered for a UP connecivity of a UE/device via exposure interface.
+- Exposure of Connectivity monitoring related information, i.e. performance indicators including e.g. communication service availability, communication service reliability, end-to-end latency, service bit rate and packet error rate to be monotered for a UP connecivity of a UE/device.

+NOTE : The connectivity refers to UE-to-UE (UNU) or UE-to-data-network (UN) connections for which start from the ingress of the 5G system and end at the egress 5G system.

-- Group management, i.e. set/modify the group attributes (including srevice area) and subscribe to group status events for a group via exposure interface.
+- Exposure of Group management related information, e.g. set/modify the group attributes (including service area), subscribe to group status events, and extend the usage of group beyond what was defined for 5G LAN-type services.

-For enhancement on capabilities exposure via non-public network, it also supports device provisioning and onboarding for an individual UE or a group of UEs, i.e., (de-)provisioning the relevant UE information (e.g. UE IDs, network access authentication keys, subscriptions) to the 5G core network.
+Study possible enhancements on capabilities exposure via standalone non-public network, i.e., (de-)provisioning the relevant UE information (e.g. UE IDs, network access authentication keys, subscriptions) to the 5G core network for a single UE or a group of UEs.

 5 Expected Output and Time scale